TyberiusPrime/uv2nix_hammer_overrides/README.md

 #### My packages still fail:

 The first thing you might want to check is if there's a 'Downgrade*' rule in overrides/<package>/rules.toml (or it's dependencies :( ).
 That might teach you that you have to restrict something else to be 'not the newest version'.
 Sorry, no automatic checking for that yet.

+#### "error: attribute '<some package>' missing" during nix eval
+One of your packages (or at least one dependency) has a limbo dependency - it's not declared correctly and uv didn't lock it.
+You can add it to the dependencies in you pyproject.toml.

+#### Cython vs Cython_0
+Cython recently underwent a non-backwards compatible jump from 0.29 to 1.0. uv2nix_hammer_overrrides provides the former as cython_0, like nixpkgs does.
+It's not pretty, but it works for now.